rit-sse/slushbot/README.md

 ### Getting Started

 #### Slack
-The only way to really test out things right now is to really use it in slack so I recommend creating a slack team for yourself to use for testing.
-I'm going to try to figure out a local solution later.
+The best way to really test out things right now is to really use it in slack so I recommend creating a slack team for yourself to use for testing.

 For this slack team, you will need to add 2 integrations:
 * A Slash command `/sse`